All Products

 count

-Number of scheduled messages in the queue.
+The number of scheduled messages in a queue.

 {tenant_userid,instanceId,vHost,queueName}